NewcastleRSE/beeing-human-web/src/routes/(sections)/literature/bees-early-modern-soundscape/bees-early-modern-soundscape.md

 creates a musical evocation of the swirling mass sonority of the swarm.
 The rustics attempt to settle the bees by 'tinging' or striking a 'kettle of purest metal', a folk technique believed to bring down swarming bees.
-In the 1704 edition of *The Feminine Monarchie* the frontispiece depicts this activity (Butler, 1704), but it is clear from the clothing and stylised Arcadian landscape that this is an activity taking place in the distant past, and Butler is not the only
+In the 1704 edition of *The Feminine Monarchy* the frontispiece depicts this activity (Butler, 1704), but it is clear from the clothing and stylised Arcadian landscape that this is an activity taking place in the distant past, and Butler is not the only